flyve-mdm/glpi-plugin/_posts/static/2017-12-08-getting-started.md

   * Minimun of numbers
   * Wipe the device at a number of failed attempts to unlock the device
 * Encryption of Internal Storage
+* Disable
-* Peripherals
+  * Airplane mode
   * Cameras
   * Wifi
   * Bluetooth
   * GPS
+  * USB
+  * Mobile line
+  * MMS and SMS
+  * Speakerphone
+  * Roaming
+  * NFC
+  * Creation of VPN profiles
+* And many more.

 ## Adding Files & Applications

-You must add in their respective sections the Files and Packages so you can use them on your Fleet.
+You must add in their respective sections the Files and Packages so you can deploy them on your Fleet.
+You must have previously added the APK and UPK types.

 Go to the Files section, click on the "+" button, name and select your file, click on "add"

 ![Files](https://raw.githubusercontent.com/Naylin15/Screenshots/master/glpi/file.gif)

-You can now select it when you use the Deploy file policy
+Now it will be available when you use the Deploy file policy.

 ![Deploy file](https://raw.githubusercontent.com/Naylin15/Screenshots/master/glpi/df1.png)